 Most times, the dental mouth guard is worn over the upper teeth only, but in some cases like when the patient has metal braces or other fixed dental devices on their lower jaw, the dental mouth guard may be made for the lower teeth also.

-Your dentist can suggest the best mouth guard Houston for you.
+Your dentist office near me can suggest the best mouth guard Houston for you.
 The best mouth guard Houston should be easy to clean, durable, resistant to wears and tears, comfortable, and should not restrict talking or breathing.

 Best Boil-And-Bite Night Mouth Guard Include: